Unreal Engine Plugin Manual

 Your blueprint should look like this now.

-Configure the room access
+Configure the Room Access

 ODIN supports various settings when joining a room (APM settings).
 Here you can set features like “Voice Activity Detection” and many other features.